 Searching the document library

-By default, Document Library Pro displays tables with a search box above the table (top-right).
+By default, Document Library Pro displays tables with a search box above the table or grid (top-right).
 This allows people to instantly filter the table to items with a specific keyword or search term.

 In this example, the user has typed the term "policy" into the search box.
 This has filtered the table to the 2 items which match that term: